North Carolina eviction prevention programs and homeless assistance.

 Federal government funds that are part of the Emergency Solutions Grant program can help stop evictions from occurring in North Carolina.
 In addition, the state, partnering with local non-profits, will work to both shelter and re-house those residents that are currently homeless.
-Very low income families have several different resources to explore, all of which may offer assistance with paying rent, provide them with case management, or maybe issue funds to pay a security deposit on a new home.
+Very low income families have several different resources to explore listed below by county, all of which may offer assistance with paying rent, provide them with case management, or maybe issue funds to pay a security deposit on a new home.

 Rapid Re-Housing involves locating a new home or apartment for a homeless individual.
 Or a case manager will help someone who is currently housed (but facing imminent eviction) find a more affordable place to live in North Carolina.